 1. Use the Principles of Art and Design

-Asymmetry or opposing subject matter can disrupt balance, creating a sense of unease or potentiality.
+Asymmetry or opposing subject matter can disrupt the balance, creating a sense of unease or potentiality.

 Balance can be instilled by the even distribution of an abstract aerial landscape and its features throughout a frame.
 Each part contributes to the sum of the image as a whole.

-Imbalance occurs when a subject is visually ‘heavier’ than the rest of the image, de-emphasising other elements of the composition to create emphasis or movement.
+Imbalance occurs when a subject is visually ‘heavier’ than the rest of the image, de-emphasizing other elements of the composition to create emphasis or movement.